EnterpriseDB/tpa/architectures/lib/OPTIONS.md

 random subnets (as many as required by the architecture) matching the given pattern.

+## Disk space

+You may optionally specify ``--root-volume-size 64`` to set the size of the root volume in GB.
+The default is 16GB.
+(Depending on the image used to create instances, there may be a minimum size for the root volume.)

 ## Distribution

 You may optionally specify ``--distribution Debian`` (or RedHat, or